Adamtimmy/About-Us/README.md

   <p>We are on...</p>
   Git hub: <a href= "https://github.com/Annatina101">AnnaTina101</a>
+  Scratch:  <a href= "https://scratch.mit.edu/users/AdamTimmy/">Adamtimmy, otherwise known as "AnnaTina"</a>

   <p> We are chinese but we live in america.
 We are not ABC(america born chinese)!</p>